 Hebrew scripture, where Ezekiel prophecies about Gog coming against Israel: You (Gog) will come up against My

-cloud of witnesses lying around us (Hebrews 12.1 LITV).
-As recounted in Hebrews 11, the ancients who died in
+so great a cloud of witnesses lying around us (Hebrews 12:1 LITV).
+As recounted in Hebrews 11, the ancients who

-faith, looking for a better resurrection, are a great mass lying around.
-The Greek word for lying around is perikeimai
+died in faith, looking for a better resurrection, are a great mass lying around.
+The Greek word for lying around is

-It is fascinating how often this verse is presented as if the faithful dead are not really dead but alive in heaven, seen
+It is fascinating how often this verse is presented as if the faithful dead are in heaven sitting in the bleachers of a

 There is one more vital set of verses, as given to us by Paul in what is often called the rapture .
 However, a better or